How We Build Homes

 1) Meet Onsite With Blueprints Or Basic Idea

 We meet you on your lot – blueprints, an online plan, or just a rough idea in hand.
-Standing on the property lets us assess setbacks, slopes, utility access, and anything else that affects placement.
-Some homeowners arrive permit-ready; others still need a designer.
-We'll work with whoever you've got or point you toward someone we trust.
-Goal: get the lay of your land and ensure your home lands in the right spot.
+We assess setbacks, slopes, and utility access, then work with whatever design resources you have or point you toward someone we trust.

 2) Planning, Bidding & Budgeting

-We turn what you want to build into real numbers.
-That means walking through material choices that affect cost – flooring, windows, siding, cabinets, fixtures, and finishes.
-Most folks bring pictures and ideas; we help sort out what fits their taste and budget.
-From there, we build a specific, line-item bid – often 20–30 pages – so you see where every dollar goes and the bank has what it needs for draws.
+We turn what you want to build into real numbers, walking through material choices that affect cost – flooring, windows, siding, cabinets, fixtures, and finishes.
+From there, we build a specific, line-item bid, often 20–30 pages, so you see where every dollar goes and the bank has what it needs for draws.

 3) Permitting & Then Scheduling

-Once plans and bid are set, we handle the paperwork with the local building department.
-Permitting timelines vary depending on the lot, utility availability, and what reviewers flag – this stage can move fast or take patience.
-While in review, we work through any questions and dial in the details needed for approval.
+Once plans and bid are set, we handle the paperwork and work through any reviewer questions – this stage can move fast or take patience.
 Once permits are issued, we line up subs, lock in materials, and give you a construction timeline.

 4) Home Build – Project Management

-You get Full-Time Project Presence throughout your build.
-Most core workmanship is handled In-House, and specialized subs stay on a tight schedule.
-We're onsite daily, catching problems early, and walking the project with you at key milestones.
-Plans change once you're standing in the space – we stay flexible and communicative so the finished home matches your vision.
+You get Full-Time Project Presence throughout your build, with most core workmanship handled In-House and specialized subs on a tight schedule.
+Plans change once you're standing in the space – we stay flexible and communicative.

 5) Get Occupancy Compliance & Walkthroughs

-We work with inspectors to get everything signed off so you can legally move in.
-Then we walk the house with you, build a punch list, and address any final tweaks.
-We don't collect final payment until you're 100% happy.
+We work with inspectors to get everything signed off, walk the house with you on a punch list, and don't collect final payment until you're 100% happy.
 We also walk you through how everything works – fixtures, furnace, electrical panel, anything that needs a quick demo.
-Final polish.
-Final handshakes.
-Your home is ready.

 Can I See Some Images From NIB's New Home